AndreasMarken/IT1901/userstories.md

 # Userstories
-- As a user, I want to add movies to a list which contains movies that I find interesting, so that when i want to watch a movie I know which ones i like.
+- As a user, I want to add movies to a list that contains movies that I find interesting, so that when i want to watch a movie I know which ones i like.

 - As a user, I want to be able to add movies that I like to a watchlist that contains movies that I am due to watch, so that I know which movie I should watch when the weekend comes

 - As a user, I want to remove movies from a list which contains movies that I like, in case i do not like them anymore

-- As a user, I want to sort my list of movies that I like based on duration
+- As a user, I want to sort my list of movies that I like based on duration, so that if a friend asks me for a good movie that lasts less than an hour

 - As a user, I want to sort my list of movies that I like based on the title, so that when I have a lot of movies in my list, it is easy to find the one I am looking for

 - As a user, I want to sort my list of movies that I like based on rating, in case someone asks me what my all-time favorite movie is, it is easy for me to figure out which.

-- As a user, I want to have a list of movies that I find interesting available, so that I have suggestions when being asked for a recommendation
+- As a user, I want to have a list of movies that I find interesting available so that I have suggestions when being asked for a recommendation

-- As a user, I want to write a short summary of each movie that i like, so that at a later time I would remind myself of what the movie was about when considering to watch it
+- As a user, I want to write a short summary of each movie that I like, so that at a later time I would remind myself of what the movie was about when considering watching it

-- As a user, I want to give each movie that a like a rating on a 1/10 scale (1.1, 1.2, ...,10), so that i know which movie is the best of the best
+- As a user, I want to give each movie that a like a rating on a 1/10 scale (1, 2, ...,10), so that I know which movie is the best of the best

-- As a user, I want to add a cast to a Movie, so that I can see which actors play in which movies

-- As a user, I want to be able to search among my movies, so that I can see if my list contains a specific movie

-- As a user, I want to search for movies that contain a specific actor, so that it is easy to find a movie to watch that a specific actor plays in

-- As a user, I want to see statistics like the mean rating of the movies, mean duration, and the actor that plays in most movies, so that I can get an overview of the characteristics of my list of movies
+- As a user, I want to see relevant statistics of the movies in my movie list, so that I can get a quick overview of what it contains

 # Conceptual model